WHERE IS HOME KATHLEEN PATRICIA CLARKE?

-Some of the Birmingham Irish Catholics believed she was one of them.
-Even the Avon Lady brought her a little bottle of holy water from Lourdes.
+The Avon Lady believed Mum was Irish and brought her a little bottle of holy water from Lourdes.

 REDNAL ORPHANAGE 3YR-9YR